Earn $750 when you spend $6,000 on purchases in the first three months after account opening.

 But without one of the above credit cards, your only redemption option is to cash out your points for 1 cent per point, meaning that, on its own, it’s a cash back card and the points have an actual cash value of 1 cent each.

-Assuming you do have an Ink Preferred®, Sapphire Preferred® Card, or Sapphire Reserve® Card in your wallet, however, you’ll be able to move your points from your Ink Business Unlimited card to any of those other 3 cards, where you will be able to transfer to airline and hotel partner programs like United and Hyatt – or redeem for travel via the Chase Ultimate Rewards portal where your points are worth either 1.25 or 1.5 cents each, depending on which card you have.
+Assuming you do have an Ink Preferred®, Sapphire Preferred® Card, or Sapphire Reserve® Card in your wallet, however, you’ll be able to move your points from your Ink Business Unlimited card to any of those other 3 cards, where you will be able to transfer to airline and hotel partner programs like United and Hyatt – or redeem for travel via Chase Travel℠ where Points Boost gives you the opportunity to redeem at up to 2 cents per point in value depending on the card, or 1 cent per point otherwise.

 The bottom line is that the Chase Ink Unlimited is simply a staple in the Chase Ink family of business credit cards.
 It backs up the Preferred and Cash with that 1.5% “floor” on rewards – and all with no annual fee.